mopn-official/litepaper/why-we-build.md

 ### Earn

-To earn $Energy, all you need to do is place your NFT on the map and try your best to stay alive.
+To earn $ENERGY, all you need to do is place your NFT on the map and try your best to stay alive.

 ### Fun

-$Energy can buy props with various abilities.
+$ENERGY can buy props with various abilities.
 Through strategies of props using, tactics of place\&move and diplomacy, collections may perform the plot of defeating the strong by the weak.
 Fun comes from the strategic thinking of an MMO-SLG (massive multiplayer onchain simulation game).

 ### Glory